LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

 Much better!

-Now if we use _this_ prior in our analysis, we don't include this bias (spoiler alert, for our small case it doesn't make a huge difference).
+Now if we use _this_ prior in our analysis, we don't include the bias (spoiler alert, for our small case it doesn't make a huge difference).
 In the next post I'll try and tackle how we can explore the posterior without trying to scan the whole parameter space.